SpaceCowboy-71/EBPE-exam-questions-answered/EBPE-2023-exam-questions-answered.md

     - **Containment technologies** - pollutants remain at site, cutting of pathways for spreading:
       - Separation of contaminated zone from groundwater body
       - Containment/encapsulation
-      - Stabilisation or solidification, e.g. addition of lime, cement or clay
+      - Stabilization or solidification, e.g. addition of lime, cement or clay
       - Translocation to landfills
     - **Decontamination technologies** - removal of pollutants from site (physical, chemical and/or biological):
       - Thermic treatment